RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 ## FireWire Adapter

-The dVRK controllers use FireWire as the fieldbus, and you will need a FireWire adapter.
+If you are using FireWire as the fieldbus, you will need a FireWire adapter on the PC.
 Due to the fact that FireWire is a sophisticated protocol, some chipset implementations are not fully functional and have various issues such as dropping packets and supporting a limited number of FireWire nodes.
 We recommend adapters with chipsets from Texas Instruments (see PC configuration in [FAQ](/jhu-dvrk/sawIntuitiveResearchKit/wiki/FAQ)).

 To get the chipset model of your FireWire card:
 ```sh